Stone head

 They’re not hiring someone to sit behind a dashboard and optimise ads.

-They want someone who can own the narrative.
+They want someone who can:

-Host Twitter Spaces.
+• Host Twitter Spaces

-Show up at events.
+• Show up at events

-Get quoted on podcasts.
+• Get quoted on podcasts

-Be the face of the brand.
+• Be the face of the brand

+In crypto, being a CMO today means being public-facing, strategic, and loud (in the best way).
 And for early-stage teams without big airdrops or pay-to-play campaign budgets, a CMO with a strong personal brand is a distribution hack.

 They bring:

-✅ Established networks: Access to real audiences across X, Farcaster, Discord and more
+• Established networks: Access to real audiences across X, Farcaster, Discord and more

-✅ Authentic voice: They shape the narrative, not just repeat it
+• Authentic voice: They shape the narrative, not just repeat it

-✅ Community trust: Instant credibility in a trust-sceptical industry
+• Community trust: Instant credibility in a trust-sceptical industry

 In short, they’re part brand builder, part ambassador, part KOL.

-So, How Do We Actually Find These Candidates?
+How Do You Find Crypto Marketing Candidates?

 Finding a marketer with a strong personal brand, real on-chain knowledge, and the ability to front a project isn’t easy – but it’s what we do.